coldshrine/study-notes/books/effective-java.md

 ### Use checked exceptions for recoverable conditions and runtime exceptions for programming errors

 Use checked exceptions for conditions from which the caller can reasonably be expected to recover.

+Use runtime exceptions to indicate programming errors. _Precondition violations_ or the failure by the client of an API to adhere to the contract established by the API specification.